Designing Entrepreneurial Organizations

 At The BEE, we support companies in their transformation towards becoming truly entrepreneurial organizations.

-We believe that real added value for stakeholders is created when people at every level of the organization show entrepreneurial behavior—being proactive, taking initiative, owning responsibility, spotting opportunities, and acting on them.
+We believe that real added value for stakeholders is created when people at every level of the organization show entrepreneurial behavior: being proactive, taking initiative, owning responsibility, spotting opportunities, and acting on them.

-Entrepreneurial organizations are not only more resilient and productive—they also enhance stakeholder well-being.
 In short, we help organizations grow into what we call beautiful organizations: vibrant, future-ready, and deeply human.

 We are a collaborative network organization of design science researchers and practitioners, committed to making a positive impact in the swamp of organizational practice.